jakkie747/easydemo/README.md

-# Firebase Studio
+# Firebase Studio Project: Easyspark Demo

-This is a NextJS starter in Firebase Studio.
+This is a Next.js project created in Firebase Studio.

-To get started, take a look at `src/app/page.tsx`.

 ---

-## Deployment Guide (Automated via GitHub Actions)
+## Automated Deployment via GitHub Actions (Primary Method)

-Your project is now set up for automated deployments using GitHub Actions.
-This is the most reliable way to publish your app, as it bypasses issues with local command-line tools.
+The most reliable way to deploy this application is through the automated workflow set up with GitHub Actions.
+This bypasses issues with local command-line tools and ensures a consistent build environment.

 ### How It Works